 Under this safe harbor, “free or discounted ‘local’ transportation may be made available by an ‘eligible entity’ to ‘established patients’ (and, if needed, a person to assist the patient) to obtain medically necessary items or services.”

-These regulation changes are key to opening up access to more patients through transportation, as long as providers follow the regulations closely.
+These regulation changes are vital to opening up access to more patients through transportation, as long as providers follow the regulations carefully.

 To fall under this safe harbor providers must know three key definitions: